-The consideration in Section 2(a) is to herein as the "Severance Benefits."
-Employee acknowledges and agrees that but for this Agreement, Employee is not otherwise entitled to the amounts and benefits set forth in this Section 2(a).
+The consideration in Section 2(a) is to herein as the "Consulting Benefits."
+Employee acknowledges and agrees that (i) Employee is not entitled to any other payments, bonuses, or benefits other than those set forth in this Agreement, and (ii) but for this Agreement, Employee is not otherwise entitled to the amounts and benefits set forth in this Section 2(a).

-- (a) All amounts payable pursuant to Section 2(a) shall be subject to applicable taxes and withholdings.
-The amounts payable pursuant to Section 2(a) shall not be treated as compensation under the Company's 401(k) Plan or any other retirement plan. - (b) The Company shall have no obligation to provide the benefits described in Section 2 unless Employee timely executes and does not revoke this Agreement.
-In the event Employee fails to timely execute this Agreement or revokes this Agreement in accordance with Section 15 below, Employee will only receive Employee's base salary through Employee's last day worked (unless on an unpaid leave of absence) any accrued but unused paid time off, and unreimbursed business expenses in accordance with the Company's policies. - (c) Other than the compensation and payments provided for in this Agreement, Employee shall not be entitled to any additional compensation, bonuses, vacation pay, PTO, payments, grants, options or benefits under any agreement or any benefit plan, equity, long term incentive plan, profit sharing, short term incentive plan, severance plan or bonus or any other incentive program established by the Company.
+- i.
+The amounts payable pursuant to Section 2(a) shall not be treated as compensation under the Company's 401(k) Plan or any other retirement plan. - i.
+The Company shall have no obligation to provide the benefits described in Section 2(a) unless Employee timely executes this Agreement in accordance with Section 17. - i.
+Other than the compensation and payments provided for in this Agreement, Employee shall not be entitled to any additional compensation, bonuses, vacation pay, PTO, payments, grants, options or benefits under any agreement or any benefit plan, equity, long term incentive plan, profit sharing, short term incentive plan, severance plan or bonus or any other incentive program established by the Company.

-3. Mutual Release of Claims.
+a.
+Mutual Release of Claims.